hamed-yazdi/Monitoring-Module/README.md

 When run the application, it read program/system state-space file (*.statespace) which was located on stateSpace folder. after then it do these actions

   1- Create stateSpaceDB folder and generate it's own database there.
   2- Surfe on program/system states according to input messages.
   3- Create eventLogs directory and put program/system event logs there.

 NOTE: Watch simple example video file.

 in order to run monitoring module application in linux system use below actions:

-  1- change unix working directory where MonitoringModule.app application is located 2- do ./MonitoringModule.app
+  1- change unix working directory where MonitoringModule.app application is located.
+  2- do ./MonitoringModule.app

 in order to run monitoring module application in windows system just need to double click on MonitoringModule.exe application.